David Patrick, Dean, Old Main 530, 360-650-3170

-Master’s degree programs are thesis or non-thesis (additional coursework and, in most programs, a comprehensive exam).
+Master’s degree programs are thesis or non-thesis (additional coursework and, in most programs, a comprehensive exam); doctoral programs may require a dissertation.
 See specific program descriptions for information.
-Minimally, the thesis committee has three members.
+Minimally, the thesis or dissertation committee has three members.
 The chair and a second member must be graduate faculty members from the student’s program or an affiliated program or department.
 See the Graduate Faculty section below for more details.
-Guidelines for the thesis are available online at the Graduate School website.
+Guidelines for thesis and dissertation format and submission are available online at the Graduate School website.
 Joint manuscripts are not permitted.
-Only an individually authored manuscript will meet the thesis requirements.
-Departments that require the thesis customarily provide additional guidance.
+Only an individually authored manuscript will meet requirements.
+Departments that require the thesis or dissertation customarily provide additional guidance.

 Prior to registration for thesis, departments and the Graduate School require that a student be advanced to candidacy and have an approved thesis topic on file in the Graduate School office.
 Students whose research involves human subjects or live vertebrate animals must comply with University policies regarding these types of research.
 Please refer to wwu.edu/compliance.
 Registering for thesis credits beyond the maximum allowed for the degree may affect a student’s eligibility for certain kinds of financial aid.